 Congress passed the Foreign Sovereign Immunities Act, 28 U.S.C. §§1602, et. seq. ("FSIA") in 1976.
-The FSIA provides foreign states with a presumptive grant of sovereign immunity, subject to certain exceptions, and is the exclusive basis of jurisdiction in state and federal courts in the United States in suits involving foreign states.
+The FSIA provides foreign states with a presumptive grant of sovereign immunity, subject to

+WWW.ICLG.CO.UK ICLG TO: INTERI © Published and reproduced with kind permission by Global Legal Group Ltd, London certain exceptions, and is the exclusive basis of jurisdiction in state and federal courts in the United States in suits involving foreign states.
 The FSIA also provides the exclusive basis on which execution is permitted to satisfy a judgment against a foreign state.
+Section 1605 of the FSIA creates a number of independent

 Section 1605 of the FSIA creates a number of independent exceptions to immunity from jurisdiction.
-Section 1605(a)(1) grants federal district courts jurisdiction over foreign states in cases in which the foreign state waived its immunity either expressly or by implication.
+Section 1605(a)(1)grants federal district courts jurisdiction over foreign states in cases in which the foreign state waived its immunity either expressly or by implication.
 United States courts have found that a foreign state's agreement to arbitrate in the United States constitutes a waiver of immunity from actions in the United States courts to compel arbitration.
 Section 1605(a)(6) provides a waiver of immunity and a grant of jurisdiction for actions to enforce arbitration agreements that may be governed by a treaty calling for the recognition or enforcement of arbitral awards, such as the New York Convention.
-See 28 U.S.C.A. §1605(a)(6).